 A short time ago, we provisionally put Texas on the map of Uniform Bar Exam states after their supreme court accepted the recommendations of their UBE task force.
 Today, we can say for sure that Texas will administer the Uniform Bar Exam beginning in 2021.

-Before the Bar has done a great job keeping the law student universe aware of progress among states in adopting the Uniform Bar Examination.
+Student Lawyer has done a great job keeping the law student universe aware of progress among states in adopting the Uniform Bar Examination.
 An August 15, 2018 post reporting Ohio’s adoption, “What’s round on the end and high in the middle?
-The UBE in Ohio
+The UBE

 Texas, one of the major linchpins left in the national adoption chain, stated its intentions to join the roster of UBE states last week.